-- Phony Psychic: Rather unlike her comics counterpart, she uses various props to scam people, though it's stated she has "the perfect aura" for the job.
+- Phony Psychic: Rather unlike her comics counterpart, she uses various props to scam people, which Kent Nelson says is a pity because she has "the perfect aura" for actual psychic work.

 - Word of God has hinted there's more to her than that brief cameo; maybe she'll actually turn out to be a phony phony psychic?
 Her age was a spoiler request (for those unaware, in the comics, she was around since Arthurian times.)